acf-quizbowl/acf-quizbowl.github.io/tournaments/ACF Fall.md

 2020 ACF Fall will be held on October 17, 2020.
 It is being edited by Drew Benner, Justin Duffy, Alex Hardwick, Arjun Nageswaran, Karthik Prasad, and Catherine Qian, with Ben Miller as head editor.
 Matthew Lehmann and other ACF members are offering oversight.

 ## Format
 In response to the COVID-19 pandemic, ACF Fall will be held entirely online this year.
-ACF will coordinate with host schools to hold mirrors using an online platform (to be announced later), and will work to create the most authentic and engaging quizbowl experience possible under these circumstances.
+ACF will coordinate with host schools to hold mirrors using Discord, and will work to create the most authentic and engaging quizbowl experience possible under these circumstances.

 ## Registration
-The registration form for ACF Fall will be available after hosts have been announced.
+Fill out the central 2020 ACF Fall registration form with all relevant information.
+The form is [here](https://forms.gle/qjy2kmJSFv56ySuQ8).
+The field for each site can be found [here](https://docs.google.com/spreadsheets/d/1hrgokKUJukxb6UmNnrAMwjnScDbiTsOTKAKB40Gunvc/edit?usp=sharing).

 ## Fees